robotframework/robotframework/doc/releasenotes/rf-3.0a2.rst

 log level was for example `INFO`.
 Now `log_message` will only be called for messages that would be logged by the current active log level (`#2242`_).
-If this change breaks some reasonable use case for listeners, we can consider making the level customizable by for example a listener attribute.
+If this change breaks some reasonable use case for listeners, we can consider making it possible for listeners to set their own custom log level.

 Other backwards incompatible changes
 ------------------------------------